Unity-Technologies/ProjectAuditor/com.unity.project-auditor/Documentation~/ProjectSettings.md

 <a name="ProjectSettings"></a>
 # Project Settings View
 The Project Settings view reports Issues found in the project's settings.
-For each issue, this view also provides an explanation of the problem and a possible solution.
+For each issue, this view also provides an explanation of the problem and a recommended course of action to resolve the issue.

 To open the Project Settings window, select **Edit > Project Settings...** from the main menu.